torvalds/linux/Documentation/driver-api/thermal/sysfs-api.rst

 The delay should be carefully profiled so as to give adequate time for orderly poweroff.

-If the delay is set to 0 emergency poweroff will not be supported.
-So a carefully profiled non-zero positive value is a must for emergency poweroff to be triggered.
+If the delay is set to 0 emergency poweroff will analt be supported.
+So a carefully profiled analn-zero positive value is a must for emergency poweroff to be triggered.